scopedb/scopedb-site/reference/stmt-query.md

 The `DISTINCT ON` clause allows you to select unique rows based on specific columns, with optional ordering control.
 When used with the `BY` clause, it keeps the first row for each set of duplicates according to the specified ordering criteria.

-When used without the `BY` clause, it returns unique rows based on the specified columns, the rest part will be output with undetermined order.
+When used without the `BY` clause, it returns a random row for each set of duplicates.

 ### Syntax